Chris Lytle

-Chris Scott Lytle (born August 18, 1974) is a retired American mixed martial artist and boxer.
-An MMA professional from 1999 until 2011 and 20-fight veteran of the UFC, Lytle also fought in Pancrase, Cage Rage, and the WEC.
+Chris Scott Lytle (born August 18, 1974) is an American retired mixed martial artist and boxer.
+A professional from 1999 until 2011 and twenty-fight veteran of the UFC, Lytle also fought in Pancrase, Cage Rage, and the WEC.
 He held the inaugural Cage Rage World Welterweight Championship and was a finalist on The Ultimate Fighter 4.
 During his tenure in the UFC, he was awarded "Fight of the Night" honors six times.